hoodiehq-archive/documentation/techdocs/client/hoodie.store.md

 `hoodie.store(_type_, _id_)`

-It is most likely, that your application will have more than one type of store object.
+It is possble, that your application will have more than one type of store object.
 Even if you have just a single object `hoodie.store(type)` comes handy.
 Say you have to work with objects of the type `todo`, you usually do something like the following:

 <pre>